 In June 2012, GASB issued Statement No. 68, Accounting and Financial Reporting for Pensions (GASB 68).
 This statement addresses accounting and financial reporting for pensions that are provided to the employees of state and local governmental employers through pension plans that are administered through trusts.
 The University participates in the Public Employees Retirement System (PERS) and the Police and Firemen's Retirement System (PFRS), both defined benefit cost-sharing multiple-employer pension plans.
 GASB 68 requires that the proportionate share of the net pension liability be recognized by each participating employer in the plan.
-The net pension liability is the portion of the actuarial present value of projected benefit payments attributed to past periods of employee service net of the pension expense and report deferred outflows and deferred inflows of resources for its proportionate share of pension expense and report deferred outflows and deferred outflows of resources result in pension expense.
+The net pension liability is the portion of the actuarial present value of projected benefit payments attributed to past periods of employee service net of the pension plan's fiduciary net position.
+A cost-sharing employer is also required to recognize its proportionate share of pension expense and report deferred outflows and deferred inflows of resources for its proportionate share.
+The changes in net pension liability adjusted for the deferred inflows and deferred outflows of resources result in pension expense.
 Prior to 2015, the University only recognized pension expense for these plans up to the amount contributed to the plan by the state as indicated within the fringe benefit rate provided by the state.
 Historically, the state has directly covered pension contributions on behalf of the University and has no current plans to change that.
-GASB 68 also required the recording of the deferred outflow of resources of \$374.4 million and \$474.7 million, a net pension liability of \$1,772.5 million and \$2,058.0 million and a deferred inflow of resources of \$281.4 million and \$17.0 million in 2018 and 2017, respectively.
+GASB 68 also required the recording of the deferred outflow of resources of \$368.8 million, \$374.4 million and \$474.7 million, a net pension liability of \$1,731.2 million, \$1,772.5 million and \$2,058.0 million and a deferred inflow of resources of \$380.5 million, \$281.4 million and \$17.0 million in 2019, 2018 and 2017, respectively.